authgear/authgear-server/docs/specs/account-linking.md

 ## Login and Link Flow

-During a signup, when a linkage is occurred, and `action` is set to `login_and_link`, the user will enter a login and link flow.
+During a signup, when a linking is occurred, and `action` is set to `login_and_link`, the user will enter a login and link flow.
 Please see the following example to understand the actual flow:

 Assume we have the following authflow config: